-California State University encourages all members of the Campus communities to promptly contact the UPD and/or other appropriate police agencies when they have been the victim of, or have witnessed criminal actions, including when the victim of crime elects to or is unable to make such a report.
+California State University encourages accurate and prompt reporting of crime.
+All members of the Campus community are encouraged to promptly contact the UPD and/or other appropriate police agencies when they have been the victim of, or have witnessed criminal actions, including when the victim of crime elects to or is unable to make such a report.

 Campus safety is coordinated by the UPD, located on Fairview Drive, near Lot A. The Department has nineteen (19) sworn officers who are graduates of an approved California Peace Officers Standards Training Academy and undergo continued training to advance their skills.
+These are the only individuals with arrest authority.
 All sworn employees have been trained in first aid and CPR and are authorized to enforce all state laws and regulations on the University campus.
 UPD officers are fully armed and conduct foot, vehicular, and bicycle patrols on campus and in the residence community 24 hours a day.
 UPD officers work with the San Bernardino Police Department and other law enforcement agencies to assist them with incidents involving campus community members that may occur off-campus.
 The Department also employs approximately forty (40) non-sworn support personnel.